Halil-Kuray/Ibrahim-Halil-Kuray/content/pages/home.md

         unsplash.com/photos/75EFpyXu3Wg
     color: default
     _template: hero
-  - quote: >+
+  - body: >
-      A profound meaning lies within snowflakes, and that is the possibility of moving forward without causing harm to one another.
+      > A profound meaning lies within snowflakes, and that is the possibility of moving forward without causing harm to one another.\

-    author: ' Mevlana Jalaluddin Rumi'
+      > \

+      >  *Mevlana Jalaluddin Rumi*
     color: default
-    _template: testimonial
+    _template: content
 ---